upsatish/AWSConsoleNavigator/README.md

 ![AWS Console Navigator img](img/Region_dark-bg@4x.png "AWS Console Navigator img")

-[AWS Console Navigator Chrome extension](https://chrome.google.com/webstore/detail/enlgbafmiepkajfipklgilnljlfbdkbo).
+[AWS Console Navigator browser extension](https://chrome.google.com/webstore/detail/enlgbafmiepkajfipklgilnljlfbdkbo).
 Go to resources in the AWS console from the Omnibox.
 To use, type keyword 'awss' space one of the following terms into the Omnibox:

 - ARN